segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 #### Profile

 The profile is a special class of entity.
 The profile is always defined at the top of the Data Graph, and there can only be one profile for a Data Graph.
-The profile entity corresponds to the Profiles Sync tables and models.
+The profile entity corresponds to the Profiles Sync tables and models, such as profile traits.

 The parameters are: